Season 2 Overview

 And on the last day, they made the lunchtime part.

-Considering the production took place at the real camp, the actors also got the chance to meet and blend in with the other kids.
-In an article by the Los Angeles Herald in 1985, the actor Joshua Miller (who plays Jason) remained struck by the kids there, reporting that: “They seem so happy… It’s a little shocking at first.
+Anyway, given that the kids from the actual Camp Good Times were bused there for production of this show, the actors also got the chance to meet and blend in with the other kids.
+In an article on the Los Angeles Herald in 1985, the actor Joshua Miller (who plays Jason) was reportedly awed by the children there, describing them “They seem so happy… It’s a little shocking at first.
 See a kid with no arm climbing up a wall.”
 I mean, it’s groundbreaking to see this episode on TV right now, so it’s evident that it was even more back then.
-In the same article, Landon revealed he was struck by the kids’ attitude, reporting that “They really know how to live today“, and one of the reason behind this episode was celebrating their strength, and make the audience think about how those kids deal with their problems.

-One curious thing: during an interview dated November 4 that same year in the Los Angeles Herald, golfer Tammy Fredrickson, while laying out her plan for her career, also made it clear that “There are more important things in life than golf“, explaining that one day she watched an episode of Highway To Heaven about “kids with cancer who were at a camp having fun“, teaching her “How lucky I was… the biggest dream these kids had was just living another day” and that, besides golf and tournaments “There’s much more to life“; of course, she was talking about this episode.
-It seems like the episode accomplished one of the purposes Gordon and Landon talked about earlier.
-And the camp hopefully gave back some good times to many.
+One curious thing: during an interview dated November 4 that same year in the Los Angeles Herald, professional golfer Tammy Fredrickson, while laying out her plan for her future career, also made it clear that she has learned “There are more important things in life than golf“, explaining that one day she watched an episode of Highway To Heaven about “kids with cancer who were at a camp having fun“, teaching her “How lucky I was… the biggest dream these kids had was just living another day“, and she realized that, besides golf and tournaments “There’s much more to life“; of course, she was talking about this episode.

 Glossary